adamschoenemann/dsl-project/android/README.md

 ## Resources

 using radioButton.setVisibility(View.GONE);
-those elements that have if then else constrains can be translated to radiobuttons that can be set to invisible[http://stackoverflow.com/questions/19108686/hiding-a-radiobutton-in-android], but probably most important, this one[http://stackoverflow.com/questions/4850238/how-to-make-ui-components-disappear-when-a-certain-radiobutton-is-selected]
+those elements that have if then else constrains can be translated to radiobuttons that can be set to [invisible](http://stackoverflow.com/questions/19108686/hiding-a-radiobutton-in-android), but probably most important, [this one](http://stackoverflow.com/questions/4850238/how-to-make-ui-components-disappear-when-a-certain-radiobutton-is-selected)

 ## Other Possibilities